rendy-it/post-install-config/README.md

 </p>
 <p>

-- Enable IIS (Internet Information Services) in Windows.
+- We are going to create a department in osTicket.
-  - Go to "Control Panel".
+- On the Admin Panel page, go to the "Agents" tab.
-  - Then click on “Uninstall Program” under Programs.
+- Select “Departments” then select “Add New Department”.

 </p>